-Due to changes in the state's budget allocation model, the District eliminated Business Procedure 18.03, the process by which staffing allocations are formulated for each college.
+Due to changes in the state's budget allocation model, the District eliminated Business Procedure 18.03 ("Guidelines for College Classified Staffing"), the process by which staffing allocations are formulated for each college.
 Instead, individual colleges are now responsible for ensuring that the number of classified staff employed is sufficient to support the services offered.
-In turn, the College has tasked individual programs and units with determining the sufficient number of staff needed to support the effectiveness of the program or service.
+In turn, Los Medanos College has tasked individual programs and units with determining the sufficient number of staff needed to support the effectiveness of the program or service.
+(III.A.9-1, III.A.9-2, I.A.1-9)

 As explained in I.B.5, the College accomplishes this by utilizing its program review process to evaluate the staffing needs of its programs and services.
 Program review culminates in the College's Resource Allocation Process (RAP), which is part of the budget preparation process described in III.D.1.
-RAP is tied to the college College's evaluative mechanisms, including program review, and requires departments and units to calibrate local goals and objectives with those of the institution.
-Once budgetary needs have been identified, programs and units submit their RAP proposals to the Budget Request Database, which enables the College, and particularly the Shared Governance Council (SGC), to aggregate resource requests, produce ad-hoc reports on budgetary needs, and explore ways to fund such needs based on program requirements and institutional objectives.
-The College's RAP connects program review to budgetary decisions related to staff fulfillment, as programs and units request additional hires in support of their operational effectiveness.
-Although RAP proposals are submitted throughout the year, SGC reviews them biannually and makes funding recommendations to the President, who then measures these recommendations against other institutional needs, such as maintaining a minimum one percent site reserve and funding liabilities.
+RAP is tied to the College's evaluative mechanisms, including program review, and requires departments and units to calibrate local goals and objectives with those of the institution.
+Once budgetary needs have been identified, programs and units submit their RAP proposals to be entered into the Budget Request Database, which enables the College, and particularly the Shared Governance Council (SGC), to aggregate resource requests, produce adhoc reports on budgetary needs, and explore ways to fund such needs based on program requirements and institutional objectives.
+RAP connects program review to budgetary decisions related to staff fulfillment, as programs and units request additional hires in support of their operational effectiveness.
+Although RAP proposals are submitted throughout the year, SGC reviews them biannually and makes funding recommendations to the President, who then measures these recommendations against other institutional needs, such as maintaining a minimum 1% site reserve and funding liabilities.
 Once such considerations are made, the President will either approve or deny the resource allocation request.
 Ultimately, this alignment of assessment, objectives, and apportionment has ensured the College's financial resources are supporting and enhancing its programs and services.
+(I.A.1-9, I.A.2-14, I.A.2-15, I.A.2-16, I.A.2-17, III.A.9-1, I.B.9-3)

 In addition, President's Cabinet assesses and prioritizes staffing vacancies that occur throughout the year.
 This assessment focuses on whether to fill current vacancies or to reallocate the vacancy to cover staffing needs elsewhere.
-Currently, the College employs 117 monthly classified professionals, 156 hourly classified professionals, and 31 managers, supervisors, or confidential staff for total of 304 employees not including faculty.
+Currently, the College has 304 non-faculty employees: 117 monthly classified professionals; 156 hourly classified professionals; and 31 managers, supervisors, or confidential staff.
+(III.A.9-3)

 The College also ensures that it hires qualified staff members by engaging in a comprehensive recruiting and hiring process, as detailed in III.A.1-2.
 Classified professionals are then provided relevant orientations and professional development focused on expanding the quality of given programs and services.
-Such professional development opportunities are summarized in III.A.8 and 14.
+Such professional development opportunities are summarized in III.A.8 and III.A.14.
 The College then evaluates its staff members via a robust review process that both assesses the effectiveness of all staff members and provides guidance for improvement.
 This evaluative process is described in III.A.5.
+(I.C.7-6, III.A.5-3)

 Los Medanos College engages in a multi-tier process to ensure it employs the staff necessary to support the effective educational, technological, physical, and administrative operations.
 This process is initiated via the College's program review process and culminates in vetting through the shared governance structure.
-Adjacent to this process is the comprehensive hiring, training, and evaluation mechanism employed by the College to ensure its classified professionals possess the qualifications necessary to perform their specific job duties.
+Connected to this process are the comprehensive hiring, training, and evaluation mechanism employed by the College to ensure its classified professionals possess the qualifications necessary to perform their specific job duties.